yoanmalie/d8-theming-guide/theme-engines/README.md

 A theme engine (also called template engine, template processor or template parser) is a software components that **combines data with templates** from themes and shows the result - the final HTML - to the user.

 ![Template Engine](https://raw.githubusercontent.com/sqndr/d8-theming-guide/master/img/template-engine.png)

-## `theme_`-functions

-This section is dedicated to all people who have been dealing with `theme_`-functions in Drupal 7.
-All of these function are gone and have been replaced with template files.